DIVISIONS

 The Administration section is responsible for DSHA's human resource functions, contracting, check issuance, audit reports, data processing and all IT functions.
 It is also the principal contact for investor relations on existing bond issues.

-Community Relations is the liaison for media, constituents and public relations.
+Public Relations is the liaison for media, constituents and the community.
 This section also produces the Annual Report, Housing Services Directory, marketing material, brochures, and agency presentations and attends community events.

 Housing Development Fund